Hungarian language: Politeness

 The four-tiered system has somewhat been eroded due to the recent expansion of "tegeződés" and "önözés".

 Some anomalies emerged with the arrival of multinational companies who have addressed their customers in the te (least polite) form right from the beginning of their presence in Hungary.
 A typical example is the Swedish furniture shop IKEA, whose web site and other publications address the customers in te form.
 When a news site asked IKEA—using the te form—why they address their customers this way, IKEA's PR Manager explained in his answer—using the ön form—that their way of communication reflects IKEA's open-mindedness and the Swedish culture.
 However IKEA in France uses the polite (vous) form.
-Another example is the communication of Telenor (a mobile network operator) towards its customers.
-Telenor chose to communicate towards business customers in the polite ön form while all other customers are addressed in the less polite te form.
+Another example is the communication of Yettel Hungary (earlier Telenor, a mobile network operator) towards its customers.
+Yettel chose to communicate towards business customers in the polite ön form while all other customers are addressed in the less polite te form.